sulu/sulu-docs/book/extend-admin.rst

 entire system without touching a single line of JS.

 However, directly using the ``View`` class does not really offer a nice developer experience, because this class cannot really validate anything.
-It has to accept everything, because Sulu does not not what views will be registered in the future.
+It has to accept everything, because Sulu does not know what views will be registered in the future.
 For this reason the concept of ``ViewBuilders`` has been introduced.
 As the name suggests it is an implementation of the `Builder pattern`_, and provides a better interface to build specific views.
 For this purpose a builder for each type of view has been implemented, which can consider the options required for each view.
 All of them